 Related Practice Areas

-If you have a serious injury or medical condition that prevents you from working indefinitely, you are eligible to apply for Social Security Disability (SSD).
+If you have a serious injury or medical condition that prevents you from working indefinitely, you are eligible to apply for Social Security Disability (SSD) and SSDI benefits.
 This program is financed and operated by the Social Security Administration (SSA), a branch of the federal government.
 According to information provided on the SSA website, most initial applications go to a network of local SSA offices for social security disability determination.
 Applications can also go to a state agency called Disability Determination Services (DDS).

 Local SSA and DDS offices receive more than two million applications for benefits every year.
 Additionally, more than two-thirds of applicants receive a denial notice the first time they apply for SSD benefits.
-Because SSA employees are so busy, they don’t have time to explain the application or to help people complete it accurately.
+Because SSA employees are so busy, they don’t have time to explain the application, social security disability insurance or to help people complete it accurately.

 The social security disability process is long and complicated, which is why many local residents choose to retain Long Island disability lawyers at the start of the process.
 Terry Katz & Associates, a legal firm in the Long Island area, has represented the interests of SSD applicants for more than 30 years.
-If you’re considering filing for SSD benefits, we highly encourage you to retain a lawyer from the start.
-This helps to ensure that you understand the social security disability process and reduces your likelihood of making common errors that will result in a denied application for benefits.
+If you’re considering filing for SSD benefits, we highly encourage you to call us to discuss if you qualify for social security.
+This helps to ensure that you understand social security disability insurance and reduces your likelihood of making common errors that will result in a denied application for benefits.

-When reviewing applications for SSD, SSA employees consider the following five questions:
+When reviewing applications for social security disability insurance, SSA employees consider the following five questions:

 - Are you currently working?